-Before you throw it out: Household items to donate instead
+Before you throw it out: 5 essential household items to donate instead

 Here’s a list of common household items to donate, plus a few tips to make sure your generosity goes further.

-Clothing is one of the most donated items, but it’s important to give with care.
+Donating pre-loved clothes is great, but it’s important to give with care.
 Make sure clothes are clean, wearable, and not torn or stained.
-Bedding, towels, and blankets are also highly needed—especially during colder months.
+Bedding, towels, and blankets are also highly needed, especially during colder months.
 These items are welcome at shelters, children’s homes, and disaster relief efforts.

 If you’ve overstocked on items like dish soap, hand sanitiser, sanitary pads, or toilet paper, consider donating unopened extras.
 Cleanliness is a human dignity issue, and these basics make a big difference to shelters and NGOs.